Marcell Ozuna Player Props: Braves vs. Athletics

 Athletics Pitching Rankings

-- The pitching staff for the Athletics has a collective 7.7 K/9, the fourth-worst in the league.

-- The Athletics have a 6.87 team ERA that ranks last among all league pitching staffs.
+- The Athletics have a 6.78 team ERA that ranks last across all league pitching staffs.

-- Athletics pitchers combine to allow the most home runs in baseball (96 total, 1.7 per game).
+- Athletics pitchers combine to allow 97 total home runs at a clip of 1.7 per game (most in the league).

-- Blackburn starts for the first time this season for the Athletics.

-- The 29-year-old right-hander last appeared Thursday, Aug.
-4 against the Los Angeles Angels, when he started and went five innings.

 © 2023 Data Skrive.
 All rights reserved.